awsdocs/amazon-s3-developer-guide/doc_source/example-policies-s3.md

 ## Allowing an IAM User Access to One of Your Buckets<a name="iam-policy-ex0"></a>

-In this example, you want to grant an IAM user in your AWS account access to one of your buckets, `examplebucket`, and allow the user to add, update, and delete objects\.
+In this example, you want to grant an IAM user in your AWS account access to one of your buckets, `awsexamplebucket1`, and allow the user to add, update, and delete objects\.

 In addition to granting the `s3:PutObject`, `s3:GetObject`, and `s3:DeleteObject` permissions to the user, the policy also grants the `s3:ListAllMyBuckets`, `s3:GetBucketLocation`, and `s3:ListBucket` permissions\.
 These are the additional permissions required by the console\.
 Also, the `s3:PutObjectAcl` and the `s3:GetObjectAcl` actions are required to be able to copy, cut, and paste objects in the console\.
 For an example walkthrough that grants permissions to users and tests them using the console, see [Walkthrough: Controlling access to a bucket with user policies](walkthrough1.md)\.